We love rental properties. Together, our team has owned dozens of properties over the period of years.

 There are a large amount of both government jobs and government contractors who live in Virginia and work in DC.

 In the last few decades, Northern VA has also become a technology hub.
 There are many startups in the area as well as established companies.

 In 2019, Amazon made Arlington VA its sole east coast headquarters.

-Northern VA is also very transient.
+Our area and the DMV in general is always turning over.
 There is a constant flow of population in and out.

-This makes the rental market strong as well as the housing market as a whole.
+This makes the rental market strong and housing in general a solid asset class.